purijatin/njexl_wiki/03-Extended-Operators.md

            (njexl)a|b   // OR is Union
            =>[1,2,3]

-These works on list and sets.
+These works on list and sets and dictionaries.

 ## On the matter of Order

-*"Order matters Not" - Noga *
+   >"Order matters Not, because nature is chaotic." - Noga

 Thus,

     (njexl)a = list(1,2,3,4,5,6)